BrainicHQ/saycharlie/README.md

   stay informed.
 - **Double-click to make the dashboard full screen**: Double-click anywhere on the dashboard to make it full screen, providing a more immersive experience.
-- **Triple-click to show a hidden menu**: Triple-click anywhere on the dashboard to reveal a hidden menu, providing system reboot, shutdown, and update options.
+- **Double-click to show a hidden menu**: Double-click on the weather icon to reveal a hidden menu, providing system reboot, shutdown, and update options.
 - **System Information**: Displays system information, including the operating system, kernel version, and CPU information, ensuring users have access to essential data.